How to stash untracked or new files

 Most senior engineers do not know about this flag when stashing their work.

-Natt Nguyen·February 3, 2023 (2 years ago)·2 min read
+Natt Nguyen·February 3, 2023 (3 years ago)·2 min read

 You have just worked hard on a new software feature.
 You know for sure that there are new changes on main branch since you have last pulled down.

-1. You want to create a new pull request with the latest on main branch to avoid merge conflicts.
+- You want to create a new pull request with the latest on

-4. So what you do is open Notes or copy the new files somewhere so you could include the new file back after retreiving the latest updates.
+git stashbut the command does not stash the new files. - So what you do is open Notes or copy the new files somewhere so you could include the new file back after retreiving the latest updates.

 Or you might run a series of command do just that.
 You thought to yourself why doesn't git stash just include new files keep doing your process to create a merge request.